 Pill Crushers, Electric Pill Grinders and Medication Tablet Smashers

-Several medical studies of pill crushing devices have found that there can be a significant loss of medication between the crushing to patient consumption stages with some devices.
-One medical study noted the importance of rinsing the crushing device twice and the patient’s direct consumption of the crushed medication along with the rinse to receive as much of the prescribed medication as possible.3
+Several medical studies of pill-crushing devices have found that there can be a significant loss of medication between the crushing stage to a patient’s consumption stage with certain devices.
+One medical study noted the importance of rinsing the crushing device twice, then requiring a patient's direct consumption of the crushed medication (along with the rinse) to receive as much of the prescribed medication as possible.3

 Additionally, some studies have found that there are some medications not suitable for crushing.
-For instance, extended-release or slow-release medications, skin or membrane irritants, as well as foul-tasting pills, are not good candidates for crushing.
-A list of these medications is at the following link: "Oral dosage forms that should not be crushed."4
+For instance, extended-release or slow-release medications, skin or membrane irritants, as well as foul-tasting pills are not good candidates for pill crushing.
+A list of these medications that may be compromised and that should not be crushed is provided by the Institute for Safe Medication Practices.
+Follow the link provided for a full list of oral dose medications that shouldn’t be crushed.4

 Advantages of Tablet Crushing

-- Aids patients that are unable to swallow large tablets
+- Aid patients who are unable to swallow large tablets

-- Aids patients that refuse to take tablets
+- Aid patients who refuse to take tablets

-- Smashing pills is fast and easy with the right device.
+- Make pill smashing fast and easy when the right device is used

-- Disposable cups and pouches reduce dosage loss.
+- Some devices feature disposable cups and pouches to reduce dosage loss

-- May be mixed with food or drink.
+- Crushed pills may be mixed with food or drink for non-compliant patients

 Disadvantages of Tablet Crushing

-- Some devices require dexterity and strength from patients that may be frail.
+- Some devices require dexterity and strength and may not be suitable for frail patients

-- Potential patient non-compliance due to additional efforts.
+- Potential patient non-compliance due to additional effort

-- Requires thorough cleaning between use to prevent possible cross-contamination.
+- Pill crushers require thorough cleaning between uses to prevent possible medication cross-contamination

 Types of Pill Crushing Devices